 \section{Trends in Intergenerational Mobility}

-In this section, we first describe the empirical method we apply for measuring child-parent rank associations, and present the trend for Scandinavia.
-We then analyze rank associations when we split the sample into sons, daughters, mothers, and fathers, and compare our Scandinavian results to suggestive US estimates.
-Finally, we discuss to what extent this trend can be attributed to changes in the intensive- or extensive-margin labor supply of women.
+In this section, we first describe the empirical method we use for measuring child-parent rank associations.
+We then present aggregate trends for Scandinavia, followed by trends split by the gender of the parent and child for Scandinavia and the US.